10 Things To Do In And Around Yellowstone National Park

 - The Old Faithful Inn area has a gas station, grocery store, restaurants, and gift shops

-- Bring bear spray or rent a can at Canyon Village
+- Bring bear spray or rent a can of spray at Canyon Village

 - Visit Yellowstone during the winter for a different, yet still incredibly magical experience